Jhbai/ARMV7/README.md

 	    print_str("--- UART Interrupted Occured! --- \n");
     }
-Notice that the main function shall not return in bare machine embedded development.
+Notice that the main function shall not return in bare machine embedded development. the UART0 address of UART0 in versatilepb is 0x101f1000

 ### stm32h7.ld
 	/* linker.ld for versatilepb */